Movies Delayed Due to Coronavirus: Find Out the New Release Dates

-'Black Widow,' 'Fast 9' and More Movies Delayed Due to Coronavirus: Find Out the New Release Dates
+Every Movie Delayed Due to Coronavirus: Find Out the New Release Date

 As movie theaters shutter amid the current pandemic, some studios are opting to make your home into a multiplex in the time of coronavirus, streaming films such as The Hunt and The Invisible Man, among others.
 But those are largely films that had the unlucky timing of dropping right before social distancing descended upon the nation.